 Money is just the start of what banking should offer.

-Whether you start your Adelaide Bank journey via an expert mortgage broker or deal with us direct, we’d love to take care of your banking needs.
+Whether you start your Adelaide Bank journey with an expert mortgage broker or deal with us direct, we'd love to take care of your banking needs.

 Adelaide Bank was established in 1994, originating from the Co-operative Building Society of South Australia (the nation’s largest building society of the time).

-In 2007, Adelaide Bank merged with Bendigo Bank to form Bendigo and Adelaide Bank Limited.
-A publicly listed company with over 90,000 shareholders, Bendigo and Adelaide Bank Limited is a top 60 ASX listed company.
+In 2007, Adelaide Bank merged with Bendigo Bank to form Bendigo and Adelaide Bank Limited, a publicly listed and top 60 ASX company with over 90,000 shareholders.

 Our depositors are protected under the Australian Government’s Financial Claims Scheme (FCS) which provides protection and quick access to deposits made with a bank, building society or credit union in the unlikely event that one of these institutions fails.